KlausZhangjt/TSA-FX/docs/report/index.md

 From the table, we can see that the p-value of the Ljung-Box test is large, which means that the squared standardized residuals $\hat{\epsilon}_t$ are not serial correlated.
 So we can conclude that the GARCH(1,1) pass the model checking.

 ## Deep Learning Model

+Nowaday, deep learning has been widely used in many fields.
+In this section, we will introduce some deep learning models and apply them to the prediction of FX rate.

 ### RNN